baobaoanddavid/baobaoanddavid.github.io/content/faqs.md

 Q: Are there accommodations nearby?

-A: Yes, we have reserved blocks of rooms at the Hotel Ithaca (phone number: +1 607-583-0499).
-When booking, mention the "Zhang-Self Wedding" for a discount.
+A: Yes, we have reserved blocks of rooms at the Hotel Ithaca (reservation link: https://reservations.thehotelithaca.com/95060?groupID=4730169&hotelID=95060#/guestsandrooms).
+The special rate is $199 per night.

 -----------